 That's where travel insurance comes in.

 Travel insurance can reimburse you for things like cancellations, interruptions, and delays, while covering the cost of emergency evacuations and emergency assistance plans.

-Here are a few ways the United States Travel Insurance Association (UStiA), a non-profit organization aimed to educate the traveling community on how travel insurance works and where to buy, states travel insurance can help:
+Here are a few ways the United States Travel Insurance Association (UStiA), a non-profit organization aimed to educate the traveling community on how travel insurance works and where to buy, states travel insurance during hurricane season can help:

 Travel insurance can reimburse non refundable payments if you have to cancel or interrupt a trip due to a hurricane or other weather-related event.
 You may also be covered for additional transportation expenses to evacuate from the area of the storm or return home.
 Most comprehensive travel insurance policies will also reimburse up to a set amount for hotel accommodations, meals, and incidental expenses if travel is delayed beyond a certain period of time (usually six hours or more).